 We are currently developing the “Pseudomorph Scale”, a 32 item self-report scale to measure the level of consciousness of individuals and organizations..

-It identifies gaps and contradictions in reality constructs to enable decision makers to optimise structures and processes for “high-performance”.
+It identifies gaps and contradictions in reality constructs to enable decision makers to optimize structures and processes for “high-performance”.

 If you are interested in collaboration, please drop us a note, or sign up for our newsletter to become a beta-tester.